UniversalDependencies/docs/_fi-dep/acl-partmod.md

 punct(ilahduttivat-3, .-5)
 ~~~

 Occasionally, participles can modify a verb as well.
 These uses include cases that are clearly modifiers, as well as some more complement-like situations.
-Note that in the complement-like cases of `acl:partmod`, the complement is not a clause; otherwise it would be marked as an *infinite clausal complement* <a href="http://universaldependencies.github.io/docs/fi/iccomp.html">iccomp</a>.
+Note that in the complement-like cases of `acl:partmod`, the complement is not a clause; otherwise it would be marked as a *non-finite clausal complement* [ccomp:nf]().

 <!-- fname:partmod_VP_mod.pdf -->
 ~~~ sdparse